-Whether you’re an employee, independent contractor or somewhere in-between, there’s no denying that getting paid is important.
-But it can be a drag to go to the bank or use a mobile app to cash or deposit a check.
+Whether you’re an employee, independent contractor, or somewhere in-between, there’s no denying that getting paid is important.
+But it can be a drag to go to the bank or wait around for physical checks to arrive.
 That’s why direct deposit is a great option if you’re looking to access your cash quickly.

 How to set up direct deposit

-If you want to avoid cumbersome checks and ensure you get paid quickly, signing-up for direct deposit is key.
-Whether you sign-up for direct deposit through your employer, a vendor or another company, typically the process is the same.
+If you want to avoid paper checks and ensure you get paid quickly, signing up for direct deposit is key.
+Whether you sign-up for direct deposit through your employer, a vendor, or another company, the process is typically the same.

 Of course, each company may have different forms you need to fill out to process the request.
-In all likelihood, you’ll need the following types of information:
+Most likely you’ll need the following types of information: